-Parameter Permitted Values Default volpProt.SIP.authOptimizedInFailover 0 or 1 0

-If set to 1, when failover occurs, the first new SIP request is sent to the server that sent the proxy authentication request.

-If set to 0, when failover occurs, the first new SIP request is sent to the server with the highest priority in the server list.

-If reg.x.auth.optimizedInFailover set to 0, this parameter is checked.

-If voIpProt.SIP.authOptimizedInFailover is 0, then this feature is disabled.

-If both parameters are set, the value of reg.x.auth.optimizedInFailover takes precedence.

-volpProt.SIP.CID.sourcePreference ASCII string Null

-characters

-long

-Specify the priority order for the sources of caller ID information.
-The headers can be in any order.
-If Null, caller ID information comes from P-Asserted-Identity, Remote-Party-ID, and From in that order.

-The values From, P-Asserted-Identity, Remote-Party-ID and P-Asserted-Identity, From, Remote-Party-ID are also valid.

-volpProt.SIP.compliance.RFC3261.validate.contentLanguage 0 or 1 1 If set to 1, validation of the SIP header content language is enabled.
-I f set to 0, validation on is disabled. volpProt.SIP.compliance.RFC3261.validate.contentLength 0 or 1 1 If set to 1, validation of the SIP header content length is enabled. volpProt.SIP.compliance.RFC3261.validate.uriScheme 0 or 1 1 If set to 1, validation of the SIP header URI scheme is enabled.
-If set to 0, validation is disabled. volpProt.SIP.conference.address ASCII string up to 128 characters long Null volpProt.SIP.conference.parallelRefer 0 or 1 0 If 1, a parallel REFER is sent to the call server.
-Note : This Openscape Centralized Conferencing. parameter must be set fo or Siemens volpProt.SIP.connectionReuse.useAlias 0 or 1 0 If set to 0, this is the old behavior.
+Parameter Permitted Values Default volpProt.SIP.authOptimizedInFailover 0 or 1 0 If set to 1, when failover occurs, the first new SIP request is sent to request. the server that sent the pr oxy authentication If set to 0, when failover occurs, the first new SIP request is sent to server list. the server with the highes t priority in the If $reg.x.auth.optimizedInFailover$ set to 0, this parameter is checked.
+If $voIpProt.SIP.authOptimizedInFailover$ is 0, then this fe ature is disabled.
+If both parameters are set, the value of reg.x.auth.optimized lInFailover takes preced ence. volpProt.SIP.CID.sourcePreference ASCII string up to 120 characters long Null Specify the priority order for the sources of caller ID information. Γhe headers can be in any o rder.
+If Null, caller ID information comes from P-Asserted-Identity, Rem ote-Party-ID, and From in th at order.
+The values From, P-Asserted-Identity, Remote-Party-ID Remote-Party-ID are also valid. and P-Asserted-Identi ty,From, volpProt.SIP.compliance.RFC3261.validate.contentLanguage 0 or 1 1 If set to 1, validation of the SIP header content language is enabled d.
+If set to 0, validation is dis sabled. volpProt.SIP.compliance.RFC3261.validate.contentLength 0 or 1 1 If set to 1, validation of the SIP header content length is enabled. volpProt.SIP.compliance.RFC3261.validate.uriScheme 0 or 1 1 If set to 1, validation of the SIP header URI scheme is enabled.
+If set et to 0, validation is disabled l. volpProt.SIP.conference.address ASCII string up to 128 characters long Null If Null, conferences are set up on the phone locally.
+If set to some value, conferences are set up by the server using the Acceptable values depend on the conferencing server implementa ied by this address. volpProt.SIP.conference.parallelRefer 0 or 1 0 If 1, a parallel REFER is sent to the call server.
+Note: This paramete Centralized Conferencing. r must be set for Siemens O penscape volpProt.SIP.connectionReuse.useAlias 0 or 1 0 If set to 0, this is the old behavior.
+If set to 1, phone uses the connection reuse draft which introduce s "alias". volpProt.SIP.csta 0 or 1 0 If 0, the uaCSTA (User Agent Computer Supported Telecommunica uaCSTA is enabled (If $reg.x.csta$ is set, it will override this parar is disabled.
+If 1,